I've always held a job working in a tattoo shop as a body piercer (on the side).

 Types of Tribal Tattoos

-- Hawaiian Hawaiian traditional tattoos from before Western colonial influence feature a lot of geometric elements and are primarily black.
-Most common images are flowers, palm trees, the sun, stars, and ocean waves.
+- Hawaiian: Hawaiian traditional tattoos from before Western colonial influence feature a lot of geometric elements and are primarily black.
+The most common images are flowers, palm trees, the sun, stars, and ocean waves.

 Choosing a Tribal Tattoo